+Area

+Comments

-Area Comments Our Responsibilities With Regard to the Financial Statement Audit Our responsibilities under auditing standards generally accepted in the United States of America have been described to you in our arrangement letter dated March 15, 2021.
+Our Responsibilities With Regard to the Financial Statement Audit

+Our responsibilities under auditing standards generally accepted in the United States of America have been described to you in our arrangement letter dated March 15, 2021.
 Our audit of the financial statements does not relieve management or those charged with governance of their responsibilities, which are also described in that letter.

-Overview of the Planned Scope and Timing of the Financial Statement Audit We have issued a separate communication, dated March 15, 2021, regarding the planned scope and timing of our audit and identified significant risks.
-PR Preferability of Accounting Policies and Practices Under accounting principles generally accepted in the United States of America, in certain circumstances, management may select among alternative accounting practices.
+Overview of the Planned Scope and Timing of the Financial Statement Audit

+We have issued a separate communication, dated March 15, 2021, regarding the planned scope and timing of our audit and identified significant risks.

+Accounting Policies and Practices

+Preferability of Accounting Policies and Practices

+Under accounting principles generally accepted in the United States of America, in certain circumstances, management may select among alternative accounting practices.
 In our view, in such circumstances, management has selected the preferable accounting practice.

-Adoption of or Change in Accounting Policies Following is a description of significant accounting policies or their application that were either initially selected or changed during the Vear.
-The Corporation Carbon V adopted Governmental Accounting Standards Board (CASB) Statement No. 87 for the year ended December 31, 2020.
+Adoption of, or Change in Accounting Policies

+Following is a description of significant accounting policies or their application that were either initially selected or changed during the year: The Corporation early adopted Governmental Accounting Standards Board (GASB) Statement No. 87 for the year ended December 31, 2020.
 This new standard requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as revenues or expenses based on the payment provisions of the contract.
-As a result of the adoption of the amount of \$14.9 million.
-The following are amounts reported as of December 31, 2020: As a lessee, the Corporation recorded an intangible right to use lease asset of \$14.3 million with a related lease payable of \$14.2 million.
+As a result of the adoption of the pronouncement, the Corporation restated beginning net position in the amount of \$14.9 million.
+The following are amounts reported as of December 31, 2020:

+As a lessee, the Corporation recorded an intangible right to use lease asset of \$14.3 million with a related lease payable of \$14.2 million.

 As a lessor, the Corporation recorded a lease receivable of \$61.6 million offset by a deferred inflow of resources of \$59.6 million.

-Significant or Unusual Transactions We did not identify any significant or unusual transactions or significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.
+Significant or Unusual Transactions

+We did not identify any significant or unusual transactions or significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.